FF8/Twisted_TMDs_reconstruction/README.md

 ## General info

-This code computes the lattice reconstuction of twisted homobilayers of TMDs.
+This code computes the lattice reconstruction of twisted homobilayers of TMDs.
 More details can be found in the following references:

  * Phys.
 Rev. Lett.
 124, 206101 –20 May 2020<br />